yeokm1/yeokm1.github.io-hugo/content/post/2021/05/setting-up-a-486-retro-pc/index.md

 {{< imgdisplay src="images/486-cf-benchmark.jpg" width="500" >}}

-The data transfer speed of 1749.5K/s is certainly due to the disk controller and ISA interface being the bottleneck as the modern CF card is capable of much faster speeds.
+The data transfer speed of 1749.5K/s is slower than I expected but definitely good for that time.
+Several obvious factors here, disk controller, ISA interface, improper VLB configuration and even the CF card.

 The ultra-low seek time is where the solid-state nature of the CF card really shines!